ptsteadman/notebook/essays/gray-man-style.md

-# Don't Be The Gray Man
+# The Gray Man

 A few days after Trump was elected, one of my friends tweeted that he was going to buy a gun.
 Six months later, another friend quoted the tweet, gently dragging him for not actually buying the gun.

-While this behavior might be cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.
+While this behavior is somewhat cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.

 It would've been much worse if my friend had bought the gun, learned how to use it, and told no one, blending in with his creative professional peers.